 But we were scared because the gate faced a road.
 So we walked further down the road to see if there was a more secluded entrance.
 We found a couple of holes cut in the fence.
 I decided it would be better to enter through one of these holes, because it would be quicker and there would be less chance of being seen by a driver.
-But my girlfriend was too afraid to follow me, so she said she’d wait outside.
+But my girlfriend was too afraid to follow me, so she waited outside.

 I climbed through the hole.
 The next part was covered in bushes, so I was well hidden.
 But to reach the park, I had no choice but to walk out into the open.
 There was a burnt-out car sitting out in the open, and beyond that, a new car.
-This car gave me the shivers because I suspected it belonged to the guards.
+This car gave me the shivers because I suspected it belonged to guards.

 Scared, I left my hiding place and moved stiffly towards the main entrance.
 I was ready to run it if anyone saw me.